Muhammad Kamalud-Deen Al-Adaby: Achievements

+The headquarters mosque of the Ansarul Islam Society of Nigeria in Ilorin.

-Shaykh Kamalud-deen is credited as the pioneer of the modernization of Arabic and Islamic studies education in Southwest Nigeria.
-He founded the first voluntary Muslim organization in Northern Nigeria, the Ansarul Islam Society of Nigeria, in 1942.
+In 1942, Shaykh Kamalud-Deen founded the first voluntary Muslim organization in Northern Nigeria, the Ansarul Islam Society of Nigeria.

-In 1962, Shaykh Kamalud-deen visited Al-Azhar University in Cairo and reached an agreement with the university's authorities to establish a branch in Ilorin, Nigeria, known as Al-Mahad ad-Dīnī al-Azharī.
-The school began operations in 1963 as a branch of Al-Azhar University, with some of its tutors being Egyptian scholars sent by the Egyptian government.

-In further efforts to advance higher education in Nigeria, the first phase of the university established by the Ansarul Islam Society was launched in Ilorin on January 19, 2003.
-In 2023, the university, named in honor of Shaykh Kamalud-deen, received official approval from the National Universities Commission (NUC) and began its academic activities.
+In 1962, he visited Al-Azhar University in Cairo and reached an agreement with the university's authorities to establish a branch in Ilorin, Nigeria, known as Al-Mahad ad-Dīnī al-Azharī.
+The school began operations in 1963, with some of its tutors being Egyptian scholars sent by the Egyptian government.
+In further efforts to advance higher education in Nigeria, the Ansarul Islam Society launched the first phase of its university in Ilorin on January 19, 2003, naming the university in honor of Shaykh Kamalud-Deen.
+The institution received official approval from the National Universities Commission in 2023, and thereafter began its academic activities.

-Shaykh Kamalud-deen was also the Chairman of the Committee of the World Muslim League, overseeing the translation of the Quran into the Yoruba language in the early 1970s.
-He led the committee responsible for raising funds for the construction of the Ilorin Central Jumaat Mosque, which was completed and commissioned in 1981.
-He was appointed to the committee in 1974 after the initial one, established in 1964, had seen little progress.

-Between 1958 and 1961, Shaykh Kamalud-deen served as a Councillor and a member of the Transition Committee of the Ilorin Native Authority, formed by the government of Northern Nigeria under Sir Ahmadu Bello.
-He contributed financially to infrastructure projects in the 1970s, including the Pakata-Omoda-Ita-Ogunbo-Oja-Oba road network and the Government Secondary School, Ballah.
+Between 1958 and 1961, Shaykh Kamalud-Deen served as a member and a councillor of the Transition Committee of the Ilorin Native Authority, formed by the government of Northern Nigeria under Sir Ahmadu Bello.
+He contributed financially to infrastructure projects in the 1970s, including the Pakata-Omoda-Ita-Ogunbo-Oja-Oba road network and the Government Secondary School in Ballah.
 His support also extended to the construction of the Ilorin City Hall, where he was a guest speaker at fund-raising events and made significant donations.

+In the early 1970s, Shaykh Kamalud-Deen was the Chairman of the Committee of the World Muslim League, overseeing the translation of the Quran into the Yoruba language.
+Appointed to the fundraising committee in 1974 after the initial 1964 group saw little progress, he led the effort to finance the construction of the Ilorin Central Jumaat Mosque, which was completed and commissioned in 1981.

-Shaykh Kamalud-deen also had connections with several Nigerian leaders, including General Olusegun Obasanjo, General Murtala Mohammed, and Alhaji Shehu Shagari.
-He accompanied General Murtala Mohammed on the 1975 Hajj pilgrimage.
-Other notable figures who respected him include:Chief M.K.O.
-Abiola, Sultan Abubakar III, Sultan Ibrahim Dasuki, Shaykh Junaid of Sokoto, and prominent Islamic scholars like Shaykh Nasir Kabara, Shaykh Abubakar Mahmood Gumi, and Shaykh Ahmad Lemu.
+Shaykh Kamalud-Deen had connections with several Nigerian leaders, including Olusegun Obasanjo, Murtala Muhammed, and Shehu Shagari, and he accompanied Murtala Muhammed on the 1975 Hajj pilgrimage.
+Other notable figures with whom he associated included M.K.O.
+Abiola, Sultan Abubakar III, Sultan Ibrahim Dasuki, Shaykh Junaid of Sokoto, and prominent Islamic scholars Shaykh Nasir Kabara, Shaykh Abubakar Mahmood Gumi, and Shaykh Ahmad Lemu.

 Legacy and honors

-Shaykh Kamalud-Deen was awarded the MFR (1963) and OFR (1981) by the Federal Government of Nigeria, the Kwara State Merit Award (1988), the ORSA (1992) award from Egyptian Government, and an honorary D.Litt.
-(1998) from University of Ilorin.
-In addition, the Nigeria Association of Teachers of Arabic and Islamic Studies (NATAIS) honored him with a "Fellowship in Islamic Studies, Nigeria" (FISN) in 2002, and the Emir of Ilorin conferred upon him the title of the first Grand Mufti of Ilorin in 2005, the highest honor ever bestowed upon an Islamic scholar in the Emirate.
+Shaykh Kamalud-Deen was awarded the MFR (1963) and OFR (1981) by the Federal Government of Nigeria, the Kwara State Merit Award (1988), the ORSA Award (1992) from the Egyptian government, and an honorary D.Litt.
+(1998) from the University of Ilorin.
+In addition, the Nigeria Association of Teachers of Arabic and Islamic Studies (NATAIS) honored him with a Fellowship in Islamic Studies Nigeria (FISN) in 2002, and the Emir of Ilorin conferred upon him the title of the first Grand Mufti of Ilorin in 2004, the highest honor ever bestowed upon an Islamic scholar in the emirate.